KKBE's Holocaust Torah

 Provenance

 KKBE’s Holocaust Torah was written sometime in the late 18th or early 19th centuries in what is now the Czech Republic.
 Specifically, the Torah comes from the town of Louny in Northwest Bohemia.
 Jews were known to have lived in Louny from at least 1254 CE.
 Except for 1541 CE, when all Jews were expelled from the town, small numbers of Jews lived in Louny despite 18th and early 19th century legal restrictions on the number of Jewish families allowed to live in Bohemia, Moravia, and Silesia.
-In 1942 the Jewish community was deported to the Nazi death camps.
+In 1942 the Jewish community of Louny was deported to the Nazi death camps.

 After World War II, a Jewish community was briefly reestablished in Louny.
 There is a Jewish cemetery remaining in the town.
 As of 2013, the synagogue had been rebuilt but was serving as a municipal archive.
 Thus, KKBE’s Holocaust Torah and a few others like it, the cemetery, and the synagogue building, are all that is left of an almost 700-year-old Jewish community.